 If your resume is impressive and has one or two typos, I can let it slide.
 But do you really want to bet on those odds?

-👍 Quick advice: Thoroughly check your resume for typos and ask other people to also look because a fresh pair of eyes always helps.
+👍 Quick advice: Check your resume for typos and ask other people to look too because a fresh pair of eyes always helps.

 Here are some quick tips for how to have an organized resume: